David Branscum

 David L. Branscum is a former state legislator in Arkansas who now works for the USDA.
 He served in the Arkansas House of Representatives until 2017.
 He is a Republican.
-Since 2017 he has been state director of the USDA's rural development program.
+From 2017-2021, he was the state director of the USDA's rural development program.
 He is married and has five sons.

 He is a native of Marshall, Arkansas and a graduate of the University of Arkansas.

 He was succeeded in the Arkansas House by Donald Ragland.